modxcms/fred/docs/themer/options/override.md

-# Overriding Option Settings
+# Overriding Option Sets

-Use cases for overriding an option set are when you need to change just a few things about an Option Set for a single Element without maintaining an entierly separate Option Set.
+Use cases for overriding an option set are when you need to change things like switching `remote` from `true` to `false`.
+You can also use them more extensively like overriding all the Settings for a single Element without maintaining an entierly separate Option Set.

 Overrides are located on the `Overrides` tab when editing a specific Element in the Fred Manager page.

 **Note:** You must include _all_ settings you want to show as controls in the Override panel.
-The best way to start your override is by copying the entire settings JSON node by clicking the `Preview Option Set` button and selecting the node, and pasting it into the overrides text area.
+The best way to start your override is by copying the entire settings JSON node by clicking the `Preview Option Set` button and selecting the JSON object(s) and pasting into the overrides text area.

 ## Example